Marcus Semien Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to allow the 10th-fewest home runs in baseball (182 total, 1.2 per game).
+- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (184 total, 1.2 per game).

-- The right-hander last pitched on Saturday against the Texas Rangers, when he tossed 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The righty last pitched on Sunday against the Texas Rangers, when he went 3 1/3 innings, allowing six earned runs while giving up five hits.

+- The 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.